Home » Water Quality » Tap Water » Is London Tap Water Safe to Drink? (Water Quality Report)

 Environmentalists also draw attention to the presence of microplastics in the London municipal water supply.
 These poorly understood contaminants come from many consumer items and industrial sources.

-Is the Water Hard or Soft?
+Is London’s Tap Water Hard or Soft?

 London water is generally hard, though hardness varies significantly by location within the metropolitan area.
 Chalk and limestone are the most common underground materials that cause hard water in London.